future-architect/vuls/README.md

 # How to Update

 - Update go-cve-dictionary
-If the DB schema was changed, please specify new SQLite3 or MySQL DB file.
+If the DB schema was changed, please specify new SQLite3, MySQL, PostgreSQL or Redis DB file.
 ```
 $ cd $GOPATH/src/github.com/kotakanbe/go-cve-dictionary
 $ git pull